Image via Kansascity.com

 - DO THEY EVEN NEED TO BE STUDENTS??????

 See, more entertaining topics than “Should College Athletes be paid?”.

 My opinion, I think there should be a minimum wage.
 I have no idea what that salary would be, but a member of the Rifle Team deserves to be paid, even if its not nearly as much as the Starting Quarterback.
-I was never an Athlete, so I have no idea how much of their schedules their given sport commands.
-Assuming it’s part-time (and that seems like an assumption), the salary should mirror that of other students on campus.
+I was never an athlete, so I have no idea how much of their schedules their given sport commands.
+Assuming it’s part-time, the salary should mirror that of other students on campus.
 On my campus, that was usually $10-$12 an hour.
 Maybe.
 I can definitely be convinced of something different.

 Other than just the base salary, it should be whatever the player can negotiate.
 If a school is willing to pay a guy $100K to stay with the program for two seasons, why not?
 If a player wants to retain rights to his name and sell merchandise, what’s the harm?
 If a coach agrees to give $1K bonuses for players winning Conference Player of the Week, they should be allowed to do exactly that.
 With this, it would be best for players to be allowed some representation, like an agent.